 "Halo+Zo+Angelina= beautiful skin! - I have been seeing Angelina for the past year and a half and I have the best skin of my life!
 She truly is my “skin coach”!
 Her knowledge of the Zo skin care products and all of the treatments that she offers is bar none.
 I completely and totally trust Angelina and because of her my skin is glowing!
 I have had two Halo procedures which have improved the quality of my skin dramatically.
 Goo..."- H. / RealSelf / Mar 19, 2019

-All otoplasties are performed under general anesthesia as an outpatient procedure in an accredited surgical facility.
-The entire surgery typically takes about 2 hours to complete.
-After surgery, patients will be sent home with their heads wrapped in a compression bandage, which will later be replaced with lighter bandaging.
-Initially, patients will feel discomfort if they attempt to move their ears.
-This will subside in a few days.
+Otoplasties in children are performed in the operating room under general anesthesia.
+Adults can have the procedure under local anesthesia in the office.
+The entire surgery typically takes about 2 hours to complete and is done as an outpatient.
+After surgery, patients will be sent home with their heads wrapped in a bandage, which will be removed and replaced the next day in the office.
+A removable headband is worn around the clock as much as possible for the next week, then at night only for several more weeks.
 Younger patients will need to be monitored so they do not touch or play with their ears during the healing process.

 Plan Your Procedure